ProjectEQ/peqphpeditor/README.txt

 Step 3:

 Go to www.php.net and download and install PHP.
+Make sure you edit your php.ini file to allow short tags (short_open_tag = On).

 Step 4: (Not required if gotten from SVN)